maubanel/UE5-Animations/character-anim/README.md

 Right click on the **Content** folder and select **Fix Up Redirectors**.
 This will fix all the links to the files we moved around.

 *Double click* the **Physics** asset and look at it.
 You can see that this has the collision volumes that move with the mesh.
 The default settings should be fine.
+Notice that is has a simplified collision shape around each bone (a bone is a line between two joints in a skeleton).

 ![aj physics asset](images/PhysicsAsset.png)